-TOOL BOX: WATER EFFICIENT LANDSCAPING
+TOOLBOX: WATER EFFICIENT LANDSCAPING

-In Colorado, outdoor watering for urban landscapes accounts for 50 percent or more of water providers total annual water demand during spring and summer.
+According to Colorado State University, "as a percentage of total water use in the urban Front Range, outdoor water use accounts for about 40 percent of all urban water use."
 Some communities can see their peak demand triple in the summer, requiring storage and infrastructure to provide a reliable supply.
 Communities working to make landscaping water smart from the start can integrate tools to reduce water demand from new construction.
 There are numerous tools available to local governments that integrate best practices into their development code for water conservation and efficiency.
 These include requirements for:

-- The types of plants that are best suited for the climate and irrigated by hyrdozones. - A total amount of landscaping permitted based on lot size percentage or square footage. - The type and amount of turf allowable based on square footage or total landscaped area. - Low flow and efficient irrigation system technology including drip, bubblers, or low flow sprinklers.
+- · The types of plants that are best suited for the climate and irrigated by hyrdozones; - A total amount of landscaping permitted based on lot size percentage or square footage; - · The type and amount of turf allowable based on square footage or total landscaped area; - Low flow and efficient irrigation system technology like drip, bubblers, or low flow sprinklers; - Rain sensors with a shut off device to reduce watering during natural rainfall events; - Evapotranspiration (ET) sensors to adapt irrigation to changing weather and soil conditions. - A water budget for outdoor water use, ideally tied to tiered rate structuring that sends a price signal to the rate payer; - Soil enhancements and mulching; - Scheduled timing of irrigation to limit evapotranspiration; - Code enforcement and fines for violations of standards; - Training for landscape professionals on water saving landscaping; and - · Model Maintenance Standards and Agreements for HOA's and others to use in contracting landscape services.